 Both the disc and the turntable needle can act as gross harbingers of dust and dirt and we have all fallen prey to it and witnessed it in action at least once.
 If a disc is particularly stricken, we might even experience it several times throughout its duration, having to repeatedly lift up the stylus and blow a little, so that the dust gathering on the needle and leaving the record player sounds distorted are got rid of.

-Thus, it can be useful to clean both regularly with dedicated cleaning solutions and cleaning instruments.
+Thus, it can be useful to clean both the vinyl and stylus regularly with dedicated cleaning solutions and cleaning instruments.
 It can be all too tempting to make home brew solutions and to use things you have lying around the house to do the job, especially if you are looking to save a few pennies, but this can very easily lead to causing more damage than you would otherwise have done.

 So, there you have it!
 Hopefully this explorative analysis of why vinyl crackle occurs in the wild and how you might go about preventing it has been of some use to you in your own musical peregrinations and vinyl collecting journey.